hermetique/edsger/README.md

 resulting in a lot of repeated code.
-For example, the [latex](https://github.com/johnli0135/edsger/blob/master/lib/latex.eg) module overloads the arithmetic operators `+` `-` `*` and `/` in order to handle arithmetic on `expr` objects, which represent LaTex expressions.
+For example, the [latex](https://github.com/johnli0135/edsger/blob/master/lib/latex.eg) module overloads the arithmetic operators `+` `-` `*` and `/` in order to handle arithmetic on `expr` objects, which represent LaTeX expressions.
 These overloaded function definitions essentially just pass the objects on to a helper function, `binop`:
 ```haskell
 data _ _ expr